 What will that do?
 Well, these interactions are very important as they a sense of recognition and a bond of trust between you and the employees.
 Also, you get to know the employees, what their strengths and weaknesses are, and what you can do to help them in tight spaces.

 When you have done that, you are ready to take these interactions to the next level and schedule regular interactions with the team altogether.

 These meetings are of different kinds of interactions between the manager and the team members like sprint planning sessions, regular meetings or daily stand-ups, etc.

-These meetings help make sure that everyone is doing their work and no one has any issues regarding their work, and if they have any issue, they can discuss with the team to hopefully find a solution.
+These meetings help make sure that everyone is doing their work and no one has any issues regarding their work, if they have any issues, they can discuss them with the team to hopefully find a solution.

 8. Visualize the Future and Show it to the Team

 As a project manager, you need to make sure that you have a plan for the future of the team, the project, and the company in place.
 And if you don’t have one, then you need to visualize it as soon as possible.

 Why?
 Well, if the leader doesn’t shine a light on the road ahead, then how will the people follow them by going to see anything?